Patreon/patreon-wordpress/readme.txt

 - Choose the author to be used for synced posts
 - Your posts will be automatically updated as you add/update/delete your Patreon posts
 - Set custom HTML that non-patrons see instead of the post, prompting them to become a patron
-- Patreon WordPress is compatible with Paid Memberships Pro - you can gate your content with either plugin
+- Patreon WP is compatible with Paid Memberships Pro - you can gate your content with either plugin
 - Patreon pledges are matched with Paid Memberships Pro monthly memberships - works out of the box with no changes
 - Any Patreon patron or Paid Memberships Pro member who qualifies for content via either plugin will access content

 > *<b>You can post entirely independently on your WordPress site from your Patreon page.*</b> There is no need for WordPress and Patreon posts to correspond to one another in content or in locked status.
 The choice is up to you as a creator.

 Got ideas?
-Post them on our [Patreon WordPress Ideas Thread](https://www.patreondevelopers.com/t/wordpress-plugin-feature-ideas/215)
+Post them on our [Patreon WP Ideas Thread](https://www.patreondevelopers.com/t/wordpress-plugin-feature-ideas/215)

 = FEATURES FOR PATRONS =